FarizLogic/Bridge-8-CPU/README.md

 If you use Bridge-8 in teaching or research, please cite:

-> Ahmad Fariz Ali, *Bridge-8 CPU: An 8-bit Accumulator Educational CPU Simulator*, Faculty of Computing, Universiti Teknologi Malaysia, 2026.
+> Ahmad Fariz Ali.
+(2026). *Bridge-8 CPU: An 8-bit accumulator educational CPU simulator* [Computer software].
+Faculty of Computing, Universiti Teknologi Malaysia.
 Available at: https://github.com/FarizLogic/Bridge-8-CPU

 ## License